sbarex/SourceCodeSyntaxHighlight/README.md

 Files recognized as images are handled by displaying the content within a web page (even if the rendering engine set in the settings is `RTF`).
 To be displayed correctly, the image format must be supported by WebKit.

-On macOS 12 Monterey images and even, audios, movies and PDF files are displayed with the native Quick Look interface.
+On macOS 12 Monterey images and even, audio, movies and PDF files are displayed with the native Quick Look interface.

 For other binary files it is possible to display a hex dump.